isfopo/itsah-bot/README.md

 Every Discord bot must be registered with Discord itself, so in order to do so to go the [Discord Developer Portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications) and register your bot.

 After following the link, login or register to your account.
 Once you have done that, you should see a "New Application" button in the top right corner of your screen.
-Clicking this will prompt you to enter a name (any name is fine, even itsah-bot) then allow you to create your application by pressing the "Create" button.
+Clicking this will prompt you to enter a name (any name is fine, even senti-bot) then allow you to create your application by pressing the "Create" button.

 Click on the "Bot" tab on the left sidebar than click the "Add Bot" button.
 This will create your bot add generate a token that can be copied to your clipboard using the "Copy" button.
 This will be needed later for the API client, so either keep this page open or save it in a save place.